scikit-learn/enhancement_proposals/slep025/proposal.rst

 Disadvantages:

-- Disruption of the API
+- Disruption of the API.
 - Very likely a major release for something not very marketable.
 - More imports required and a bit longer code as compared to just ``my_estimator.score(X, y)``.